kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 reader question — should the DaemonSet controller also suppress for `DrainInProgress` together with `MaintenanceInProgress`, or for some other combination that [KEP-6250] defines — not a writer question about who may set the GNS condition.
-That question is deferred to beta, alongside the multi-writer coordination direction, and this KEP records it as a graduation item.
+That question is deferred to beta, alongside the coordination mechanism defined by [#6430], and this KEP records it as a graduation item.
 An external writer that chooses to set these conditions in the meantime does so under the admin-managed model as it stands in v1.37, inherits the stale-condition risks above without the kubelet's startup-clear safety net, and